 Lumbar Degenerative Disc Disease

 Lumbar Degenerative Disc Disease, also known as Lumbar Spondylosis, means changes in the intervertebral disc due to ageing and wear and tear.
 This is a physiologic process of normal ageing of the disc.
-In this ageing process, the disc looses its hydration or the water content and desiccates over a period of years and decades.
+In this ageing process, the disc loses its hydration or the water content and desiccates over a period of years and decades.
 This desiccation leads to small tears in the disc with subsequent deformation presenting as collapse, bulging, herniation or extrusion of disc material.

 This leads to loss of cushioning effect of the discs.
 Process of disc degeneration may lead to secondary changes like facet arthritis, hypertrophy and synovial fluid collection leading to synovial cyst formation, Interbody osteophytes, thickening with or without calcification of ligamentum flavum (a ligament along the back of the spinal sac) etc.